dev-nyro/atenex-services/query-service/full_codebase.md

                 for c in final_chunks_for_llm if c.content
             ]
             if not haystack_docs_for_prompt:
-                 exec_log.warning("No documents remaining after filtering to build RAG prompt, using general prompt.") final_prompt = await self._build_prompt(query, haystack_docs_for_prompt)
+                 exec_log.warning("No documents remaining after filtering for RAG prompt, using general prompt.") final_prompt = await self._build_prompt(query, haystack_docs_for_prompt)

             # 10. Generate Answer